How to Use Locking Backs

-If you have been using butterfly clasps this has probably happened more times than you can count as they are notoriously unreliable - perhaps you have even lost a pin or two using rubber clutches - but with locking backs this will be a thing of the past.
+If you have been using butterfly clasps this has probably happened more times than you can count as they are notoriously unreliable, perhaps you've even lost a pin or two using rubber clutches, but with locking backs this will be a thing of the past.

 Here's an overview of each option, followed by a "how to" for removing the locking backs.

 These are probably the most common backs offered with enamel pins and resemble the butterfly backs on earrings.
 Their earring counterparts are perfect because of the ease with which you can get them on and off, as well as the lightweight material they are made from which doesn't weigh your earlobe down.
 For enamel pins however, these features are a recipe for disaster.
 They are rarely strong and sturdy enough to hold the weight of the pin, which can lead to pins just falling off, and due to the material used for their construction are easily bent or otherwise damaged.
 Further, due to the ease with which the clasps can be removed, they can get pulled off if snagged on something.

 Increasingly rubber clutches are being offered with enamel pins, and whilst they come in a variety of colours you'll most likely find them in black.
 They are strong and sturdy, making them almost impossible to damage in any way, and due to the snug way in which they clutch the pin post they require nothing more than a little bit of patience and wriggling to remove them.
 For pins that are being taken on and off on a regular basis a rubber clutch is somewhat perfect, and certainly it offers far greater pin security than the aforementioned butterfly clasps; however it still doesn't offer the perfect steadfast security that most of us want for a collectible item such as an enamel pin.